18 Affordable Self Build Homes & Kit Houses Built for Under £200,000

 by Build It

-Innovation and smart thinking both come to the forefront when planning a budget build, and this brings many amazing opportunities for the construction and location of a home.
+Innovation and smart thinking both come to the forefront when planning a budget self build, and this brings many amazing opportunities for the construction and location of a home.

-You may decide to opt for a secluded rural plot, a solar powered hot water system or invest in more economical building materials, to name a few.
+You may decide to opt for a secluded rural plot, a solar powered hot water system or invest in more economical building materials or a simplified structural system, such as those that come with kit houses, for example.
 These choices will lead you to an amazing value home that works with your tight budget.

 Your project route and experience will also have a big bearing on the final cost of your dream self build project.
 If you’ve got the time and skills to go DIY, for instance, you could make major savings.
 But bear in mind that biting off more than you can chew might lead to delays and even the cost of getting work redone properly.

 Here, we delve into some great examples of unique, resourceful and affordable self build homes, all built for a maximum of £200,000 – many of them for much less.
-If you’ve been waiting to finally get underway with that self-build on a budget, these are the perfect points of inspiration.
+If you’ve been waiting to finally get underway with that self build on a budget, these are the perfect points of inspiration.

 1. Affordable Self Build Home in Scotland: £190,000